Skip to main content

 Zürcher Geschnetzeltes

-A Zurich specialty of tender veal strips, often from hip or flank, dusted in flour and lightly fried in butter, then simmered in seasoned white wine, stock, and cream with onions and mushrooms.
-Typically served with rösti.
-First featured in cookbooks in the late 1940s, now a beloved classic.
+A Zurich dish of veal strips, usually cut from hip or flank, dusted in flour and fried in butter, then simmered with onions and mushrooms in seasoned white wine, stock and cream.
+It is normally served with rösti.
+The recipe first appeared in cookbooks in the late 1940s and has been a city standard ever since.

 Bircher Müesli